Making a Pull Request

 Mary wants to merge her feature into the main codebase, so the source branch is her feature branch, the destination repository is John’s public repository, and the destination branch is

-master.
+main.
 She’ll also need to provide a title and description for the pull request.
 If there are other people who need to approve the code besides John, she can enter them in the Reviewers field.

 After she creates the pull request, a notification will be sent to John via his Bitbucket feed and (optionally) via email.